statikfintechllc/GodCore/README.md

     <img src="https://img.shields.io/badge/GremlinGPT-darkred?style=for-the-badge&logo=dragon&logoColor=gold" alt="GremlinGPT"/>
   </a>

-# GodCore Llama Mistral-13B Demo
+# GodCore Llama Mistral-13B Expirament

 **Currently in the middle of adding a main feature, and currently Fighting Background Imaging for mobile and side-bar accessibility and alignment.
 As well as, a ChatGPT auto-filter non-api.**